Chimaeras: Strange Fish with a Cartilaginous Skeleton

-The IUCN classifies the rabbitfish in the "near threatened" category.
+The IUCN classifies the rabbitfish in the "Near Threatened" category of its Red List.
+The list categorizes animals according to their nearness to extinction.
 Deep water fishing in the Atlantic Ocean is killing rabbitfish, which are caught accidentally by trawlers aiming to catch other fish.
-In addition, human demand for rabbitfish oil (or ratfish oil) is increasing.
-The oil is extracted from the livers of rabbitfish and used as a supplement.
+In addition, human demand for rabbitfish oil (also known as ratfish oil) is increasing.
+The oil is extracted from the liver of the fish and used as a supplement.
 Buyers of the supplement believe that it has a number of health benefits.

 The Elephant Fish (Family Callorhinchidae)

 Elephant fish belong to the Callorhinchus genus.
 They have a flexible extension from their snouts that looks like an elephant's trunk.
 Their tail looks very different from the tail of the spotted ratfish or the rabbitfish and is more shark-like.
 Elephant fish are also known as plough-nose chimaeras.